Greg-T8/Notebook/topics/technologies/microsoft_purview/trainable_classifiers.md

 Accessing the Data Classification > Classifiers > Trainable Classifiers Node
 - Global Administrator (Azure AD)
 - Organization Management (Microsoft Purview)
-- Compliance Administrator (Microsoft Purview)
+- Compliance Administrator (Microsoft Purview or Azure AD)
-- Compliance Data Administrator (Microsoft Purview)
+- Compliance Data Administrator (Microsoft Purview or Azure AD)

 ### Content Explorer
 Content Explorer allows you to natively view scanned items and provide feedback for classifiers.
 It shows a current snapshot of the items that have a sensitivity label, a retention label, or have been classified as a sensitive information type.
 It also shows items that are classified by trainable classifiers.